PAIR-code/lit/documentation/frontend_development.md

 used in the same way as `reactImmediately`, in instances where you don't want to immediately invoke the reaction.

-We pass the selction to the `getTranslation` method to fetch the data from our API service.
+We pass the selection to the `getTranslation` method to fetch the data from our API service.
 However rather than awaiting our API request directly, we pass the request promise (8) to another helper method `loadLatest` (9).
 This ensures that we won't have any race conditions if, for instance, the user selects different